February 13, 2025

 Here’s a simple table that explains how I think about it:

 It’s important to note that no position on this table is permanent.
-If the person starts under-performing, you always move to higher-frequency 1 on 1s in order to increase the coaching.
+If the person starts under-performing, you always move to higher-frequency 1 on 1s in order to increase the level of coaching.
 This is the same 1 on 1 philosophy for any level of experience or role in the company.

 How to be present in your 1 on 1s: